mldbai/mldb/container_files/assets/www/doc/builtin/sql/ValueExpression.md

 The `unpack_json(str)` function will parse the string `str` as a JSON object and unpack it into multiple columns following the  algorithm outlined below.
-Note that JSON objects shown in the tables below are string reprensetations of the JSON.
+Note that JSON objects shown in the tables below are string representations of the JSON.

 Each `(key, value)` pair will be recorded as the column name and cell value respectively.
 The line `{"a": 5, "b": true}` is recorded as: